haoxins/haoxins.github.io/archived/2021-istio-in-action.md

 ## Performance tuning the control plane

+* Understanding the steps of data plane synchronization
+  1. An incoming event *triggers* the synchronization process
+  2. The *DiscoveryServer* is a component of istiod that listens for these events.
+In order to improve performance, it delays adding the event to the push queue for a defined period in order to batch and merge subsequent events for that period of time.
+  3. After the delay period expires, the *DiscoveryServer* adds the merged events to the push queue which maintains a list of pushes pending to be processed
+  4. The istiod server *throttles* (i.e. limits) the number of push requests that are processed concurrently, which ensures that faster progress is made on the pushed items and prevents CPU time from getting wasted context switching between the tasks
+  5. The items that get pushed are converted to
+    *envoy configuration* and pushed to the workloads

+* Ignoring events:
+  - Reducing the scope of discovery using discovery selectors

 ## Scaling Istio in your organization

 * The benefits of a multi-cluster service mesh